 It wasn’t too long ago that I purchased this cutting board at a local thrift store.
-I love old cutting boards, but my kitchen is small and I don’t have lots of room for having a bunch of them.
+I love old cutting boards, but my kitchen is small.
+I don’t have lots of room for a collection of them.

-The thrill of finding one for crafting left me thinking about the possibilites.
-I picked this one up for less than a dollar when our thrift store had mark downs on housewares.
+The thrill of finding one for crafting left me thinking about the possibilities.
+I picked this one up for less than a dollar when our thrift store had mark- downs on housewares.

 I was thinking about using it for making a stand for my Kindle Fire, since I often like using it to view recipes I find online.